RVAGameJams/learn2love/pages/02-13-breakout-part-3.md

 ## Exercises

 - Despite having a restitution of 1, the ball is losing momentum as it collides with other objects.
 This is due to friction.
 How can that be fixed?
 - When the game is paused, make it display text on the screen so the player knows the game isn't just frozen.
-Hint: you can find the function you need for text in [love.graphics](https://love2d.org/wiki/love.graphics).
+Hint: you'll need one of the draw functions from [love.graphics](https://love2d.org/wiki/love.graphics) to print the text.

 The answers to these exercises will be in the next section's source code.